gary-rowe/BitcoinjEnforcerRules/README.md

 How would you detect that in your Maven build?

 You may think that the SHA1 and MD5 signatures would protect you, but in the event of a successful attack against Maven Central (or a mirror) they would match the digest of the downloaded artifact.
-In the absence of a controlled white list of permitted libraries there is little that can be done within the Maven environment to protect yourself against this kind of side-chain attack vector.
+In the absence of a controlled whitelist of permitted libraries there is little that can be done within the Maven environment to protect yourself against this kind of side-chain attack vector.